10 Best Golf Simulators For Home – 2025 Reviews & Buying Guide

 Of course, some tracking systems are better than others, which is where much of the price difference comes from.

-For example, while the inexpensive Optishot 2 is regarded as being a lot of fun, many complain that the infrared tracking system doesn’t do a good job of detecting clubs and is too picky about lighting.
-That is part of the reason why we no longer feature it in this guide.
+For example, while the discontinued Optishot 2 was regarded as being a lot of fun, many complained that the infrared tracking system didn’t do a good job of detecting clubs and was too picky about lighting.

 The SkyTrak is excellent in comparison, but many people don’t like its shot delay, which can be upwards of five seconds.
 The SkyTrak+ improves on this shot delay but not by a whole lot.

-Then there are top-tier professional systems like the GCQuad and EYE XO.
+Then there are top-tier professional systems like the GCQuad, Foresight Falcon, and Trackman iO.
 These are generally going to give you the most accurate and most reliable output, with the shortest lag between the shot being hit and the ball flight showing in the software.

 As a general rule, the more expensive the simulator, the better the tracking system.
 Look into the performance of each and decide how you weigh the importance of entertainment vs. game improvement.